runely/calendar-homey/README.md

 - Open settings (configure app)
     - Paste in the ical link and give it a name
+    - Choose if you want automatic calendar synchronization (defaults to enabled) (if disabled, synchronization must be done by flow card)
+    - Choose the interval of the automatic calendar synchronization (defaults to every 15th minute)
     - Change the date/time format or use the default (your choice)
         - All tokens supported in **moment.format()** is also supported here: https://momentjscom.readthedocs.io/en/latest/moment/04-displaying/01-format/
     - Choose the timeframe for how many events to sync in to the app